-The Appendices contain additional information, and while the appendices do not constitute part of the Official Plan, they shall be applicable in implementing the Plan policies, such as approved Design Guidelines, Watershed Plan, Sub-watershed and other related Studies, principles and objectives of Sustainable Development, Conservation Halton Regulation Limit Mapping, Regional and Provincial Guidelines, former Waste Disposal sites and cultural heritage landscape study areas.
+The Appendices contain additional information, and while the appendices do not constitute part of the Official Plan, they shall be applicable in implementing the Plan policies, such as approved Design Guidelines, Watershed Plan, Sub-watershed and other related Water Resource Studies, pCity policies and guidelines, principles and objectives of Sustainable Development, Conservation Halton Regulation Limit Mapping, Regional and Provincial Guidelines, former Waste Disposal sites and cultural heritage landscape study areas.
 These Appendices may be amended from time to time without requiring a formal amendment to this Plan.